APL Rule Book 2026 | Australian Powerlifting League

 Back to Contents

 Part 9.
-Disabled Lifters & Religious Requirements
+Disabled Lifters and Religious Requirements

 Item 9.1 Special Needs/Religious Requests